Practical Ways To Let Go of the Pain of the Past.

 4. LIMIT YOUR TIME ON SOCIAL MEDIA.
-Guys, I got rid of my personal Facebook page in November and it has changed my life.
+Guys, I got rid of my personal Facebook page in 2016 and it has changed my life.
 I am free!
 Free indeed!
-I use Facebook only for The Felicity Bee and the groups I am a part of.
-I have no "friends", no "drama", no reminders of the past.
 Now, if you aren't ready to get rid of social media, that is totally fine.
 But by all means limit your time on it.
 Stop stalking your ex.
 Stop stalking your "friend" who left your life just like that.
 Just stop.
 My friends, I am telling you, your life will change.

 5. Forgive Yourself.
 My friend, if you feel guilt or shame of your past, forgive yourself.
 Jesus has already forgiven you, why don't you forgive YOU and let it go?
 We all make mistakes.
 We all fail.
 We all mess up.
 But Christ took all that on Calvary's cross and died for us so we wouldn't have to live in the death of our past.
 The Bible says to do the things we see God doing.
 Jeremiah 31:34b says, "For I will forgive their iniquity, and their sin I will remember no more."

 So my friend, if we are to do what Jesus has done . . .
 Then we must forgive ourselves and remember our sin no more.
 Forgive yourself and move forward into a NEW THING.

 6. Open the Word.
 When I was in my darkest fear-filled days of living in the past, I opened the Word and did a Scripture search on every word that had to do with fear.
 I searched the Scriptures for what God had to say, and He healed me of the fear and pain of the past.
 Open up your Bible and read what God has to say to you.
 Your spirit will be lightened as you let it all go.